pcattori/vite-env-only/README.md

 # vite-env-only

-Minimal Vite plugin for environment isolation via macros for server-only and client-only.
+Minimal Vite plugin for for isolating server-only and client-only code.

 ## Install